 Transitional animations and meaningful micro interactions can really help to engage the user whilst adding a sense of personality to an app.
 I created a set of animations to help demonstrate those principles.

 In the end, the POC was delivered on time and very much to the liking of the client.
-The initial concept behind this app really intrigued me, so naturally, it was quite fun to expand on it further and to see the idea into visual fruition, with the additional perk of being able to refine my skills in the process.
+The initial concept behind this app really intrigued me, so naturally, it was quite fun for me to expand on it further.